api-platform/docs/core/graphql.md

 As described in the [serialization process](serialization.md) documentation, you can use serialization groups to expose only the attributes you want in queries or in mutations.

-If the (de)normalization context between GraphQL and REST is different, use the `graphql` key to change it.
+If the (de)normalization context between GraphQL and REST is different, use the `(de)normalizationContext` key to change it in each query and mutations.

 Note that: